Loss of retirement income fund

 6.5.
 Leverage

-The Fund may use leverage in order to enhance returns, manage liquidity and optimize portfolio diversification while maintaining targeted risk levels.
-Leverage can be obtained from the use of financial instruments (e.g. derivatives), use of repurchase agreements, or borrowed capital.
+The Fund may use leverage to enhance returns, manage liquidity and optimize portfolio diversification while maintaining targeted risk levels.
+Leverage can be obtained from the use of financial instruments (e.g., derivatives), use of repurchase agreements, or borrowed capital.

 7. Policy Asset Mix